 Casey Goodman, LL.B.
-(Hons), is an estate planning and trusts lawyer working with Peter Worrall and Kimberley Martin in the Estate Planning practice area.
+(Hons), is an estate planning and trusts lawyer at Associate level working with Kimberley Martin in the Estate Planning practice area.
 She is a key part of our team based approach to providing service to our clients in their estate planning.

 Casey joined Worrall Moss Martin Lawyers in 2017, having previously practiced in Queensland in industrial relations, workers’ compensation and insurance law.
 She was admitted to practice as a lawyer by the Supreme Court of Queensland in 2010 and was placed on the High Court Register of Practitioners in 2012.